amitt1236/augmented-reality-tic-tac-toe/README.md

 ![](./first.GIF)

-tic tac toe game using opencv, pillow, pygame and numpy.
+tic-tac-toe game using opencv, pillow, pygame and numpy.
 The game needs a projector to project the game board to the wall, and a webcam capture the ball hits, i'm using logitec streamcam.

 opencv- getting the webcam input and determining the ball hits.
 pillow- creating the game board.
 pygame- music.

-# quick rundown
+# Quick rundown
 1.geting input from webcam.
 2.projecting the game board.
 3.calibrate the cemara with board corners (selecting them manually).